 Look for tops that hit right around your hipbone or a little longer: (The petite department can be a solution for tops sometimes.)
 Hip length jackets and sweaters are also a better length than the cropped or waist length versions.
 Again, we simply want to visually lengthen your torso.

 Mid-rise or even low-rise pants are better than high waisted pants or jeans: You’ll have a lot more open space from your bust-line to the top of your pants.
 I know it may not seem like it would matter how high the rise of a pant is if you’re wearing your tops on the outside, but it truly makes a difference.
-A mid or low-rise will also most likely be more comfortable!
+A mid or low-rise (although a bit hard to find these days,) will also most likely be more comfortable!

 Avoid belts: (You knew this one was coming, right?)
 A belt at your natural waist draws a line that cuts you and completely emphasizes your mini-torso and long legs.